WakiMak/trentent.github.io-forked/_posts/2018-04-02-corrupt-registry-repair-with-citrix-provisioning-services.md

 <img class="aligncenter size-full wp-image-2707" src="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.52.06-PM.png" alt="" width="216" height="241" />

-Next is to scan the registry for corruption. Â Thus far, I&#8217;ve only found corruption to be detectable if it&#8217;s a key or value that cannot be read. Â If the data on a value can be read but contains garbage it&#8217;s much harder to detect. Â In order to avoid permissions being a problem, I open a PowerShell prompt as SYSTEM using PSEXEC. Â If you don&#8217;t elevate permissions, some keys maybe restricted from the Admins group and this will be detected as a failure.
+Next is to scan the registry for corruption. Â Thus far, I've only found corruption to be detectable if it's a key or value that cannot be read. Â If the data on a value can be read but contains garbage it's much harder to detect. Â In order to avoid permissions being a problem, I open a PowerShell prompt as SYSTEM using PSEXEC. Â If you don't elevate permissions, some keys maybe restricted from the Admins group and this will be detected as a failure.

 <img class="aligncenter size-full wp-image-2708" src="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.58.46-PM.png" alt="" width="556" height="288" srcset="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.58.46-PM.png 556w, http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.58.46-PM-300x155.png 300w" sizes="(max-width: 556px) 100vw, 556px" />

-Once at this stage, it&#8217;s a one-liner to scan the registry:
+Once at this stage, it's a one-liner to scan the registry:

 <pre class="lang:ps decode:true">ls -Recurse -ErrorAction Stop | Out-File C:\RegCheck.txt</pre>

-In my experience, corruption can be detected as &#8220;Permission Denied&#8221;, &#8220;Access Denied&#8221;,&#8221;Path does not exist&#8221; or some such:
+In my experience, corruption can be detected as "Permission Denied", "Access Denied","Path does not exist" or some such:

 <img class="aligncenter size-full wp-image-2709" src="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-10.05.20-PM.png" alt="" width="809" height="105" srcset="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-10.05.20-PM.png 809w, http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-10.05.20-PM-300x39.png 300w, http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-10.05.20-PM-768x100.png 768w" sizes="(max-width: 809px) 100vw, 809px" />